Unity-Technologies/ml-agents/docs/Python-API.md

 An Agent "Behavior" is a group of Agents identified by a `BehaviorName` that share the same observations and action types (described in their `BehaviorSpec`).
 You can think about Agent Behavior as a group of agents that will share the same policy.
-All Agents in the same behavior have the same goal and reward signals.
+All Agents with the same behavior have the same goal and reward signals.

 To communicate with an Agent in a Unity environment from a Python program, the